Balance: Time Management App

 ✏️ The negative motivator results from procrastination and becoming intensely motivated at the last minute to work due to their fear or stress of the deadline.

-✏️ My goal then is to implement app features that encourage the positive motivator.
+✏️ My goal then is to implement app features that encourage the positive motivator (self-satisfaction).

 💡Opportunity area: Simplify tasks (to-do list, project or class based timers), add notifications/reminders